AndrMenezes/poker/README.md

 # poker
 Work about Poker developed by André Menezes and Victor Hugo for a degree in State University of Maringá.

-We study two probabilistic approach associated with Texas Hold'em.
+We studied two probabilistic approach associated with Texas Hold'em.